Continuous Background Screening for Independent Contractor Background Check Programs: FAQs

 Can I do continuous criminal monitoring instead of the rescreen?

 While there is value in the continuous criminal monitoring program as part of an independent contractor background check, it only covers one type of criminal search – county criminal records – and is not nearly as robust or comprehensive as a full rescreening.
 A strong background screening program should also include searches like a federal, sex offender, national criminal database and possibly driving records search, as well as the county criminal search that monitoring provides.
 Further, the rescreening process ensures that updated consent is obtained from the individual that may be retained on file.
-The coverage for the criminal record monitoring, while addressing over 90 percent of the US population, is not complete and may not cover the jurisdictions where an individual has resided or had criminal activity.
+The coverage for criminal record monitoring, while addressing over 90 percent of the US population, is not complete and may not cover the jurisdictions where an individual has resided or had criminal activity.

 For more information, read our blog postHow Often Should You Run Continuous Background Checks On Your Contractor And Vendor Network?